 Computer scientists and cybersecurity experts have demonstrated numerous vulnerabilities of direct recording electronic machines, from hacking to coding errors.
 Without a paper record of each vote, there is no way to audit election results when inconsistencies occur, if they are detected at all.
 The evidence has led many counties across the country to replace insecure paperless voting machines with hand-marked paper ballots or ballot marking devices.
 In recent years, six states (Arkansas, Delaware, Georgia, Pennsylvania, South Carolina and Virginia) switched to election systems with paper ballots.

-But a handful of states continue to purchase paperless voting systems, contrary to all evidence that they are not secure.
-Other states, including New Jersey, Kansas, Mississippi and Indiana, mandate permanent paper records of votes but have not yet replaced aging paperless machines.
+But a few states continue to purchase paperless voting systems, contrary to all evidence that they are not secure.
+Other states, including Indiana, Kansas, Kentucky, Mississippi and New Jersey, mandate permanent paper records of votes but have not yet replaced aging paperless machines.

 New proposed federal guidelines and legislation could hasten the end of direct recording electronic machines.